 As a common law set, we are able to provide counsel with diverse specialisms (see our practice areas).
 We pride ourselves on the ability and commitment of our members to provide their professional and lay clients with a high standard of service in all areas in which they seek to instruct counsel.

 Our barristers are experts in their chosen areas of practice, with diverse backgrounds and specialisms bringing together a wealth of experience and knowledge.

 They appear regularly in the High Court, the Court of Appeal, the Supreme Court, Crown Court, County Courts and all Tribunals throughout England and Wales.
 A number of our members also hold judicial positions.

-Success in the Upper Tribunal for George Mavrantonis
+Success in a TOEIC Appeal for George Mavrantonis

 March 21, 2022